Search results

 8. TEST DATA FILES

-This is a sample JSON document you use to seed data in a Cosmos DB container.
+This is a sample JSON document to seed data in a Cosmos DB container.

 You reference this file in a custom @Cosmos annotation discussed in the next section.